kyoto-framework/kyoto/.web/docs/extended-features.md

 #### Actions definition

 Now you can implement `Actions` method to define own component's methods.
-This method must return `ssc.ActionMap`, map which holds your methods.
+This method must return `kyoto.ActionMap`, map which holds your methods.
 Each method accepts dynamic arguments amount with `...interface{}`.
 In the method you can modify component's state, dynamicaly create and initialize another components, etc.

 Usage: